Return to main GRADUATE page .

 Frequently Asked Questions

-- Successful and waitlisted applicants to all graduate programs will be notified by mid April via email.
+Successful and waitlisted applicants to all graduate programs will be notified by mid-March via email.
 Unsuccessful applicants will be sent written notification by early May.

-Admission to all graduate programs in English is based on the candidate’s undergraduate and graduate record, on the evidence of the references, and on the statement of purpose.
+Admission to all graduate programs in English is based on the candidate’s undergraduate and graduate record, on the evidence of the academic references, the writing sample, and on the statement of purpose.
 Please consult the School of Graduate Studies Calendar for admission requirements and program regulations, including English language facility.
 Admission is competitive: the minimum qualifications do not ensure acceptance.

 Entry into the MA program requires an appropriate bachelor's degree, or its equivalent, (preferably in English) with a minimum GPA of 3.3 (B+average).
 Students also need a minimum of 7 full (1 year) courses or the equivalent of full year and half year courses in English.
 Evidence of first-class work (A) in some English courses and a course (or a half course) in the following major periods would strengthen the student's application: Medieval, Renaissance non-dramatic, Renaissance dramatic, 18th-century and Romantic (or Victorian).
 While historical coverage is especially important, a strong grounding in the major literary genres is also an asset, as is study in the varieties of literary writing in English, across national cultures and ethnic/racialized, gendered, and sexually diverse communities.